os-lecture/2023S-os-lectures/lec5/p1-memintro.md

 #### Address generation process
 - CPU
-   - ALU: memory content that requires **logical address**
+   - ALU: needs the content in **logical address**
-   - MMU: performs the **conversion** between logical and physical addresses
+   - MMU: translates logical address to physical address
    - CPU control logic: sends **Physical Address** request to the bus
 - Memory
-   - Sendd the content of **Physical Address** to the CPU
+   - Send the content of **Physical Address** to the CPU
    - Receives CPU data to the physical address
 - OS
-   - Establishes the mapping between logical address LA and physical address PA
+   - Build the mapping between logical address and physical address

 ---